• Skip to primary navigation

 Step 2: Make the Syrup

-syrup cooking on the stove
+Syrup cooking on the stove used to make Pistachio Baklava.

 Then add the honey.
 Whisk again and bring to a boil.
 Once boiling, reduce the pot to a simmer and allow it to cook for another 25 minutes.